Nabo Graham-Douglas: Education

 Graham-Douglas began his elementary education at Nyemoni Primary School in Abonnema and then attended Kalabari National College in Buguma.
 He proceeded to Exeter University in England for legal studies.
-He then entered King's College, University of London, and later the Institute of Advanced Studies in London where he was called to Bar on 23 November 1954.
+He then entered King's College, University of London, and later the Institute of Advanced Studies in London, where he was called to bar on 23 November 1954.

 Career

-After returning to Nigeria, Graham-Douglas set up in private practice and won recognition for many successful cases he defended.
-Following the first military coup that toppled the Government of Alhaji Sir Abubakar Tafawa Balewa in January 1966, Nabo was appointed to serve as Attorney- General for Eastern Nigeria to succeed Dr Christopher Chukwuemeka Mojekwu by the new Military Government.
-He could not retain his office because of the hostilities between the federal authorities and break-away Biafra.
+After returning to Nigeria, Graham-Douglas set up a private practice and won recognition for the many successful cases he defended.
+Following the first military coup that toppled the Government of Alhaji Sir Abubakar Tafawa Balewa in January 1966, Nabo was appointed to serve as Attorney-General for Eastern Nigeria to succeed Dr. Christopher Chukwuemeka Mojekwu by the new Military Government.
+He could not retain his office because of the hostilities between the federal authorities and breakaway Biafra.
 He was point-blank opposed to the secession of the Eastern region and eventually resigned his post.
-For this reason, he was detained briefly by the secessionists, therefore bringing an end to his tenure as Attorney-General of the region in September 1967.
+He was detained briefly by the secessionists later, ending his tenure as Attorney-General of the region in September 1967.
 Following the constitutional re-arrangements which allowed for the splitting of Nigeria's four regions into 12 states, the Eastern region was split into East-Central, Cross Rivers and Rivers State.
 Graham-Douglas was appointed the Attorney-General and Commissioner for Justice of Rivers State.
-He remained in that post for three years, then in 1972 was appointed Attorney-General and Commissioner for Justice for the Federation in the regime of General Yakubu Gowon.
+He remained in that post for three years, and then in 1972, he was appointed Attorney-General and Commissioner for Justice for the Federation in the regime of General Yakubu Gowon.